DusanSp/Android-WeatherApp/README.md

 # Android-WeatherApp
-Weather app for android using OpenWeatherMap api.
+Weather app for android that uses OpenWeatherMap api.
 Simple weather app that display weather of requested city.

 Project is implemented by using the following libraris:
 - OpenWeatherMap Api - http://openweathermap.org/api